 Not only is the Treatment Court approach effective and humane, but it also saves considerable money for taxpayers.
-Research shows that Treatment Courts produce benefits of \$6,208 per participant and return up to \$27 for every \$1 invested.
+Research has shown that treatment courts save an average of more than \$6,000 for every individual they serve.

 In a study of three DWI (Sobriety) Courts located in Georgia, it was estimated that between 47 and 112 DWI arrests were avoided over 4 years because of these courts.
 The average cost of an arrest is approximately \$7,000, which translated into \$329,000 to \$784,000 in savings for the three counties.